betterrt/game-shop-backend/README.md

 ## Objective

-The whole project is an e-commerce application, it streamlined game browsing and purchasing for customers.
+The whole project is an e-commerce application, it streamlines game browsing and purchasing for customers.
+The frontend experience is improved by implementing responsive design principles.
 The user can browse different kinds of games they like and get the detailed information of it.
-The application has many features, amoong which home page and search page are available for all customers, while shopping cart and order page are only available for registered users.
+The application has many features, among which home page and search page are available for all customers, while shopping cart and order page are only available for registered users.
 The user can purchase games, leave a review, or track orders after login.

 ## Tech Stack
 1. Uses RESTful API design to implement endpoints.